The ultimate guide to buying buildings insurance

 1. What to do before you get started

-• If you are looking to cover your main home and a second home, or to find insurance for a UK holiday home, then some insurers will let you cover them all (including contents) on a single home insurance policy, which can save you money as well as time with only one renewal date.
+• If you are looking to insure a second home alongside your main home, or to find insurance cover for a UK holiday home, then some insurers will let you cover them all (including contents) on a single home insurance policy, which can save you money as well as time with only one renewal date.

 • If your home is listed, you may need to advise your insurer as this could require specialist cover.
 With listed buildings prone to drainage, damp, decay and flooding problems, Hiscox can arrange bespoke cover for Grade I or II* listed properties in England and Wales on its 606 policy.